florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

    V_{\text{operating}} = V_r - V_{\text{activation}} - V_{\text{Ohmic}} - V_{\text{mass-transport}}

-Where :math:`V_{\text{operating}}` is the operating voltage for fuel cell in standard conditions, :math:`V_r` is the reversible open-circuit voltage defined by the gibbs free energy of the
+Where :math:`V_{\text{operating}}` is the operating voltage for fuel cell in standard conditions, :math:`V_r` is the reversible open-circuit voltage defined by the gibbs free energy of the chemical reaction